 - Mix up work and play: if your away day or retreat features an element of work, make sure you intersperse engaging elements like games, yoga sessions, or challenges to keep everyone awake!

 - Have some surprises up your sleeve: your team might not expect to find themselves in Vegas on an away day, but bring out a professional casino set-up and they'll be whisked off their feet!
-Fun experiences are what makes an event memorable, so it's key to have some activities in store that bring an element of excitement to the day.
+Fun experiences are what make an event memorable, so it's key to have some activities in store that bring an element of excitement to the day.

 - Choose a fun setting: a great away day venue goes a long way towards making your event a positive experience for your team, so make sure you choose a spot that isn't too corporate.
 Sometimes choosing something out of the ordinary can play in your favour - check out our top picks of fun away day venues to kick off the event right.